MicrosoftDocs/winrt-api/windows.ui.notifications/toastcollectionmanager_removealltoastcollectionsasync_672530661.md

 # Windows.UI.Notifications.ToastCollectionManager.RemoveAllToastCollectionsAsync

 ## -description

 Starts the asynchronous removal of all toast notification groups for the app.

-## -parameters

 ## -returns

 An object that represents the asynchronous operation.

 ## -remarks